8 Places to Salvage the Northwest Sledding Season

 2. The Summit at Snoqualmie: Open on weekends only, the tubing hill at this ski area boasts 12 lanes, each nearly the length of a football field.
 Tubers can walk back up the hill or kick back on the surface tow for the ride up.

 3. Leavenworth: The Leavenworth Winter Sports Club, a nonprofit dedicated to providing winter recreation activities, may be having a better year than many ski areas — and that goes for tubing, too.
-The tubing park on the LWSC’s ski hill is currently open Wednesday, Friday, Saturday and Sunday.

 4. Mt.
 Spokane: Not only does Mt.
 Spokane have some snow, but its popular tubing hill, known (by way of the dentist sponsoring it) as the Children’s Choice tubing hill, offers free tubing for kids under 42”.
 That’s right — free.